 Art and Design Curriculum (Herne Junior School)

 Our art activities and outcomes are planned systematically in order to progressively build skills and knowledge for pupils throughout their learning journey across the school as well as along their own, personal creative journey.
-Children are given opportunities to be inspired by the creative arts through community links (St Peter’s Church, Eco Shop, Armed Forces Mural), after school clubs (Tree Frog Art) and utilising the school’s environment.
-Across the school, pupils encounter a wide range of artists and artworks from different cultures, periods in history.
-We encourage the learning of art through our Herne values, in particular independence, collaboration, and enjoyment, ensuring that everyone’s work is valued.
+Children are given opportunities to be inspired by the creative arts through community links (St Peter’s Church, Eco Shop, Armed Forces Mural), after school clubs (Tree Frog Art) and utilising the school’s natural environment.
+Across the school, pupils encounter a wide range of artists and artworks from different cultures and periods in history.
+We encourage the learning of art through our Herne Values, in particular independence, collaboration, and enjoyment, ensuring that everyone’s work is valued.
 Subject specific vocabulary is made explicit to encourage the language of art.

-“Creativity is about making mistakes.
+“Creativity is allowing yourself to make mistakes.
 Art is knowing which ones to keep.”